taichi-dev/taichi_three/docs/binding_textures.md

 So, `t3.Constant` can only specify an parameter uniformly over the whole model.
 It can't deal with a model with multiple materials on its face.

-To specify a different specular rate per-pixel, we need a **specular map**, it's also a kind of texture.
+To specify a different specular rate for each pixel, we need a **specular map**, it's also a kind of texture.
 Each pixel in the specular map represents how specular rate is at that point.

 Let's download this image and save to `container2_specular.png`: